TL;DR

 | Reverse ETL | Varies | Internal data only | Batch (hourly/daily) | Infrastructure cost | Product-led companies |

-Manual research means SDRs searching LinkedIn, company websites, and Google.
-It's accurate when done carefully, but it doesn't scale.
+Source: Salesforce, State of Sales ReportManual research means your SDRs are searching LinkedIn, company websites, and Google one prospect at a time.
+It is accurate when done carefully—but it absolutely does not scale.
 At 10 minutes per record, enriching 1,000 contacts takes 167 hours.
+We have watched SDR teams spend entire sprints doing this.
+It is painful.

 Reverse ETL pushes data from your data warehouse back into your CRM.
 It enriches records with your own first-party data (product usage, billing info, support tickets) rather than third-party contact data.
+Different animal entirely.
+For teams exploring how AI fits into this, our guide to AI-powered data enrichment covers the latest approaches.

-How Data Enrichment Works
+How B2B Data Enrichment Works Step by Step

 Step 1: Input your data

 Start with what you have.
-This could be:
+Could be:

 - A CSV file with names and companies